 Protozoa are single-celled organisms.
-They include flagellates which move through the soil solution with the help of a whip-like structure called a flagella, cilates which use hair-like structures called cilia, and amoebae.
-They are very predominant in forest soils, but also abundant in agricultural soils.
+They include flagellates, which move through the soil solution with the help of a whip-like structure called a flagella, cilates, which use hair-like structures called cilia, and amoebae.
+They are predominant in forest soils, but also abundant in agricultural soils.

 Examples of ecosystem services provided by protozoa:

-Nutrient cycling: Protozoa are important nutrient cyclers providing nitrogen in plant available forms as they consume bacteria in the soil (Griffith 1994).
-Protozoa have also been shown to enhance plant growth through mechanisms not related to nutrients, such as stimulation of plant hormones (Birkhoffer 2008).
+Nutrient cycling: Protozoa are important nutrient cyclers, providing nitrogen in plant-available forms as they consume bacteria in the soil (Griffith 1994).
+Protozoa have also been shown to enhance plant growth through mechanisms not related to nutrients, such as stimulation of plant hormones (Birkhoffer et al. 2008).
 In one study of orchard soils in British Columbia, Canada, protozoa numbered between 72 and 270 thousand per gram of soil (Forge et al. 2003).
 Numbers were higher in treatments with large carbon inputs.

 Example of ecosystem services provided by nematodes:

-Nitrogen mineralization: Bacterial and fungal feeding nematodes are important because like protozoa when they eat bacteria and fungi they excrete nitrogen in a plant available form (ammonia) (Figure 1).
+Nitrogen mineralization: Bacterial and fungal feeding nematodes are important because, like protozoa, when they eat bacteria and fungi they excrete nitrogen in a plant-available form (ammonia) (Figure 1).
 Predators and omnivores also release nitrogen as they consume other organisms.
-In grasslands, nematodes can mineralize as much as 8-22% of available nitrogen (Elliott, Hunt, and Walter 1988), 28 lbs/acre/year in one study (Culman et al. 2010).
-In orchards, one study found nitrogen fluctuations of 97 to 617 mg N per kg soil per year by bacterial/fungal feeding nematodes and protozoa (Forge 2003).
-One way to measure the nutrient cycling potential of soil is by looking at the proportion of bacterial and fungal feeding nematodes compared to other nematodes in the soil.
+In grasslands, nematodes can mineralize as much as 8-22% of available nitrogen (Elliott et al. 1988), and in one study, nematodes mineralized 28 lbs/acre/year (Culman et al. 2010).
+One orchard study found nitrogen fluctuations due to mineralization of 97 to 617 mg N/kg of soil per year by bacterial/fungal-feeding nematodes and protozoa (Forge et al. 2003).
+One way to measure the nutrient cycling potential of soil is by looking at the proportion of bacterial- and fungal-feeding nematodes compared to other nematodes in the soil.
 This measurement is called the Enrichment Index (EI).

 Pest Suppression: Nematodes can also indicate the structure and complexity of soil food webs.
-Soils with a larger proportion of omnivore and predator nematodes tend to have larger amounts of other beneficial organisms as well and they provide pest suppression and soil food web stability.
-In one study of apple in British Columbia, certain mulch treatments led to larger proportions of the omnivore/predator nematodes and also to significantly lower levels of root lesion nematode (Forge et al. 2003).
-Some nematodes will attack insects (e.g., Steinernema) and may be useful in pest management where a part of the life cycle is in the soil, as with overwintering codling moth larvae (Lacey et al. 2006).
+Soils with a larger proportion of omnivorous and predatory nematodes tend to have larger amounts of other beneficial organisms as well, and they provide pest suppression and soil food web stability.
+In one study of apple orchard soild in British Columbia, certain mulch treatments led to larger proportions of the omnivorous/predatory nematodes and also to significantly lower levels of root lesion nematode (Forge et al. 2003).
+Some nematodes will attack insects (e.g., Steinernema) and may be useful in pest management, where a part of the life cycle is spent maturing in the soil, as with overwintering codling moth larvae (Lacey et al. 2006).

 Soil microarthropods are abundant small invertebrates that live in the soil and litter layer.
 Typical microarthropods include mites, springtails, pseudoscorpions, and insect larvae.
 These microarthropods can be important in controlling the rate of litter decomposition and altering nutrient cycling.
-In a current study, mites and collembolans counted in the top four inches of orchard soil ranged from 0 to 25,000 per meter square (DuPont and Kalcsits, unpublished).
+In an on-going study, mites and collembolans counted in the top four inches of orchard soil ranged from zero to 25,000 per meter square (DuPont and Kalcsits, n.d.).

 Fungal Feeding and Predator Mites

-N mineralization: Mesofauna feeding on microbes excrete nitrogen-rich waste contributing up to 30% of mineralized N (Deruiter et al. 1993; Griffiths 1994), and increasing plant uptake up to 50% (Laakso, Setala, and Palojarvi 2000).
+N mineralization: Mesofauna feeding on microbes excrete nitrogen-rich waste contributing up to 30% of mineralized N (Deruiter et al. 1993; Griffiths 1994), and increasing plant uptake up to 50% (Laakso et al. 2000).

 Pest suppression: Predation by Mesostigmata and other predacious mites can help keep pests in check.